jcaffey/dotfiles/vim-tricks/vim-tricks.md

 regular expressions
 macros
 ctrl i and o cursor history
+TODO: need a section on :h, :b, :ls, etc... i don't know what the hell this does, but look into gg=G for formatting talk about Leader l for line number with tmux
+# Buffers are better than tabs.
+I promise.
+Buffers are just files that vim has in memory.
+Any file you open will be listed in buffers unless you ask vim to get rid of it with `:bd{buffer-number}`.
+Here are the common buffer commands I use all the time.
+- `:ls` list buffers
+- `:b{buffer-number}` switch to that buffer.
+IMPORTANT: vim will ask if you want to save your changes to the file (if it has changed), press y or your changes are gone.
+You have been warned.
+- `:bd{buffer-number}` close buffer.
+NOTE: if you are editing a file and vim complains about the file being opened in another program (probably another instance of vim) this is the command you need to remove the buffer from vim.
+- `:vs#{buffer-number}` open buffer in vertical split

+# Windows and multiple buffers
+TODO: bindings + tmux

 # Thoughts on general setup and getting around a document
 It seems that absolute line numbers and relative line numbers are both important.
 I have opted to default to relative and show absolute line numbers in insert mode.
 You can peek with `i` if you need an absolute number.
 I'm a vim newb, but my thought is that it is more intuitive and efficient to move around a document with `{` `}`, `(` `)`, `ctrl+u`, `ctrl+d` and the help of `/sometext`, `?sometext`, `H`, `M`, `L`, etc.. to quickly jump where you need to go.
 This is faster and more intuitive than `:line-number` as there are many other ways to get to that line and I can't type numbers quickly.
 It would take me the same amount of time to type `/longstring` as it would `:73`.
 Line numbers also become a problem when files are huge.
 More digits means less efficient.
 Finally, typing `:73` would require four keystrokes.
 Typing the maximum relative number will always be 2 digits unless you're a crazy person with a crazy big screen and pressing `j` or `k` for a direction leaves us with only three keystrokes.
 NEAT!